 Archaeologists uncovered artifacts that provided clues to the lifestyle of the ancient Dalton and Archaic period.
 Artifacts from the undisturbed levels in the cave dated from the time when the Paleo-Indians were first adapting to changes created by the retreat of the glaciers and the emergence of a new environment, which was much like the one we see today.
 The materials that they left behind are largely the result of getting food.
-They depended mainly on hunting and fishing for food using spears as weapons and occupied the cave seasonally.
+They depended mainly on hunting and fishing for food, using spears as weapons, and occupied the cave seasonally.
 Other featurs in the cave deposits tell about ceremonies and small aspects of daily life.
-Pieces of pottery found in the cave indicate that it was also occupied by a more recent culture of Native Americans.
+Pieces of pottery found in the cave indicate that it was also occupied by a more recent culture of American Indians.

-As a result of these important archaeological findings, Graham Cave was the first archaeological site in the United States to be designated a National Historic Landmark in 1961.
+As a result of these important archaeological findings, in 1961 Graham Cave was the first archaeological site in the United States to be designated a National Historic Landmark.
 It was also placed in the National Register of Historic Places in 1966.
 Frances Graham Darnell donated the cave and land to the state in 1964 to create a state park.
 After acquisition of the cave by the state park system, excavations were done in 1966 to clean up the area and provide additional research.
-Since then, excavations have not been conducted in order to preserve the remaining deposits.
+Since then, excavations have not been conducted, in order to preserve the remaining deposits.
 Today, trails lead to the entrance of the cave.